-See schematic perspective, conceptual floor plans and material finishes for the preapproved layout.
-(Section 6- ANNEX A, B, C & D)
+See schematic perspective, conceptual floor plans and material finishes for the preapproved layout, design (exterior/interior) and massing of the building (Section 6-ANNEX A, B, C & D)

-The design and build contractor, with the written approval of the employer / TESDA and its representatives can improve and revise the initial conceptual plans to be code-compliant and due to actual or updated site investigation reports (surveys, soil test, etc.) but shall work within the approved and maximum project cost.
+The design and build contractor, with the written approval of the employer / TESDA and its representatives can improve and revise the initial conceptual plans to be codecompliant and due to actual or updated site investigation reports (surveys, soil test, etc.) but shall work within the approved and maximum project cost.